-Numerical methods are applied to modeling apertures in shielding enclosures.
 Subcellular FDTD algorithms for modeling thin slots in conductors have previously been developed.
 One algorithm that is based on a quasi-static approximation has been shown to agree well with experimental results for thin slots in planes.
-This FDTD thin-slot algorithm is compared with moment method results for thin slots near corners
+This FDTD thin-slot algorithm is compared herein with moment method results for thin slots near corners.

-K. Ma et al., "A Comparison of an FDTD Thin-Slot Algorithm and Method of Moments for Modeling Slots Near Corners," Proceedings of the IEEE 1996 International Symposium on Electromagnetic Compatibility, 1996, Institute of Electrical and Electronics Engineers (IEEE), Jan 1996.
+K. Ma et al., "A Comparison of an FDTD Thin-Slot Algorithm and Method of Moments for Modeling Slots Near Corners," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1996, Santa Clara, CA), pp. 386 - 390, Institute of Electrical and Electronics Engineers (IEEE), Aug 1996.

 Electrical and Computer Engineering